504 Plans and Students with Disabilities

 Frequently Asked Questions

-Section 504 of the Rehabilitation Act of 1973 is a federal civil rights law which prohibits discrimination against students based on disability.
+Section 504 of the Rehabilitation Act of 1973 is a federal civil rights law that prohibits discrimination against students based on disability.
 Section 504 ensures that students with disabilities have equal access to educational programs, services, and activities.
 Special education is governed by the Individuals with Disabilities Education Act (IDEA).
 Accommodations and/or related aids and services provided under Section 504 are included in a Section 504 Plan.
 Special Education is different from Section 504 because special education requires school districts to provide eligible students with specially designed instruction in accordance with an Individualized Education Program (IEP).
 Students eligible for special education, however, are still protected from discrimination under Section 504 and have appropriate accommodations and/or related aids and services included as part of their IEP.

 Since the ADA Amendments Act, which became effective in 2009, many students on health plans are now eligible under Section 504.
 Many services previously provided on a health plan are “related services” under Section 504 and should be incorporated into a student’s Section 504 plan.